NFL Predictions Week 2: Final Odds Projections and Fantasy Stars to Watch

 Prediction: SEA 17, CHI 14 (under)

-All point spread information provided by OddsShark.
+All point-spread information provided by OddsShark.

 Fantasy Stars to Watch